Search Our Database

 • Administrator access to the DirectAdmin control panel.

-• SSH access to the server for configuration adjustments.
+• SSH access to the server with root privileges.

 vi /etc/httpd/conf/extra/httpd-info.conf